-The first and simplest way is to choose between IMGT and Kabat definitions in the "Analysis options" section of Antibody Annotator.
+The first and simplest way is to choose a different scheme in the "Analysis options" section of Antibody Annotator, NGS Antibody Annotator or Single Clone Antibody Analysis.

 FR Adjustment option

 The advanced FR Adjustment option allows you to customise your CDR definitions with fine control.
 You can set up CDR/FR boundary adjustments to create your own scheme.
-These adjustments are defined as amino acid offsets relative to the chosen numbering scheme, either IMGT or Kabat.
+These adjustments are defined as amino acid offsets relative to the chosen numbering scheme.
 Both positive and negative offsets are possible.
 This method would be most appropriate if you have small offsets.

 There are two numerical input boxes for each FR region.
 Heavy chain FR regions and Light chain FR regions are addressed separately.